sujitha013/C-Programs/ARRAYS.md

     return 0;
 }
 ```
-##6.
-Write a program in C to print all unique elements in an array.
+##6.Write a program in C to print all unique elements in an array.
 ```c
 #include<stdio.h>
 int main()